rancher/rancher-docs/docs/integrations-in-rancher/fleet/overview.md

 - **Temporary Workaround**: By default, user-defined secrets are not backed up in Fleet.
 It is necessary to recreate secrets if performing a disaster recovery restore or migration of Rancher into a fresh cluster.
 To modify resourceSet to include extra resources you want to backup, refer to docs [here](https://github.com/rancher/backup-restore-operator#user-flow).

+-  **Debug logging**: To enable debug logging of Fleet components, you can create a new **fleet** entry in the existing **rancher-config** ConfigMap in the **cattle-system** namespace with the value `{"debug": "1", "debugLevel": "1"}`.
+The Fleet application will be restarted after saving the ConfigMap, and debug mode will be enabled.

 ## Documentation

 The Fleet documentation is at https://fleet.rancher.io/.